 Radio

-I am a co-host on the science show Einstein a Go Go on 3RRR in Melbourne, Australia’s largest community radio station.
+I co-host Lost in Science, recorded for 3CR based in Naarm, Melbourne, and broadcast across Australia on the Community Radio Network.
+From 2017 to 2024 I regularly appeared on the science show Einstein a Go Go on 3RRR in Melbourne, Australia’s largest community radio station.
 I am also interviewed regularly by local and national media, including the Voter’s Forum at ABC Melbourne.

 Writing